Talk to a scientist for a no-obligation consultation!

 An Environmental Screen is a high level review of the Federal, State, County and Municipal databases.
 It can tell you if there were generators or users of concerning chemicals, spills or underground storage tanks.
 You'll receive a 1/4 mile radius map and a database that lists all the sites and locations that are a concern inside the radius.
 They'll be listed in order by distance from your site.
 There'll be some information regarding the type of environmental impact on the report.
 There is no detail and sometimes there are more questions than answers.
 For a few more dollars, a A3 Environmental Consultant will read your report and provide some guidance in the form of an email or phone call.

 Environmental Radius Searches are the fastest turnaround environmental product you can buy.
-You can typically have an answer in two hours if you don't need a scientist's review and three if you do.
+You can typically have an answer in 48 hours if you don't need a scientist's review and three if you do.

 If you requested your Environmental Screen without review you'll receive the database results, a radius map showing your property and the proximity of any environmental issues that were in the database.
 For the lowest price-point there is no cover letter explaining any further detail.
 A buyer of the subject property would need to determine for themselves if any issues raised from the database report were concerning.
 If you ordered the "with review" option for an additional $40, you'll receive an email with a paragraph from the scientist.
 It'll speak to any issues raised by the database which might be concerning.